arc-bphc/arc-iot/arc-iot.md

 * This maze is open from the top and can be seen by the participants controlling the bot.
 * The bombs are cardboard boxes of cubes of a consistent size of 5cm x 5cm x 5cm.
 The bombs are labelled with number.
 The bomb may *only* be moved when it has been disarmed.
 * The bomb maze section has several RFID tags scattered throughout it, each of which correspond to one bomb.
+* The RFID tags are placed on the **ground** of the arena.
+The bot's design should be planned accordingly.
 * The robot must scan this RFID tag to disarm the bomb.
 The value scanned off the RFID tag is to be sent to a server listening on an IP address speicifed at the beginning of the competition.
 A display will then indicate the bomb to be moved to the Quarantine area.
 * The width of any route in the maze is at least 450mm.